The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 GAME TO TEST FOR DEPRESSION

-She employed her first clinical screening survey during her doctorate studies to measure mental health among students, but soon realised such tools did not gather the data that mattered and the questions were insensitive.
+She first started employing clinical screening surveys during her doctorate studies to measure mental health among students, but soon realised such tools did not gather the data that mattered and the questions were insensitive.

 One girl remarked that it was as if the questions were “mocking” her.
 For example, “do you feel like you want to die?
 Yes, no, sometimes, often”.